miggymofongo/kh_quote/README.md

 WEPA!
 I'm Miguel and I'm deploying React web applications on github pages now!
 Check out this quote generator that cycles through an array of quotes from the Kingdom Hearts video game series.

+To do list

+quote query?
+update quotes from khdatabase.com